The Long and Winding Road: Cover versions

 "The Long and Winding Road" was one of several McCartney compositions from the Beatles era that became widely covered by easy listening artists and persuaded adults that the younger generation's musical tastes had merit.
+A version by Bud Shank with the Bob Alcivar Singers was released in March 1970 on the album Let It Be, which preceded the Beatles' version by two months (released in May on their twelfth album Let It Be).
 A version by British singer Ray Morgan reached number 32 on the UK Singles Chart in 1970.

 As McCartney had originally envisaged, Ray Charles recorded a cover version in 1971, released on Volcanic Action of My Soul.
-A "live" vocal of Ray, as described in the liner notes to "Ray Sings, Basie Swings", was later overdubbed with the Count Basie Orchestra and issued on that 2006 album.
+A "live" vocal of Ray, as described in the liner notes to Ray Sings, Basie Swings, was later overdubbed with the Count Basie Orchestra and issued on that 2006 album.
 Aretha Franklin released a recording of the song on her 1972 album Young, Gifted and Black, a version that Rolling Stone writer Rob Sheffield calls "the greatest of all Beatle covers".
 Cilla Black released a version on her 1973 Martin-produced album Day by Day with Cilla; McCartney described this recording as the definitive version of the song.

-Other versions include a cover by Leo Sayer on the 1976 All This and World War II soundtrack, a 1978 recording by Peter Frampton for Robert Stigwood's film Sgt.
-Pepper's Lonely Hearts Club Band, a 1999 performance by George Michael at the Royal Albert Hall memorial concert for Linda McCartney, and a 2010 performance at the White House by Faith Hill when Barack Obama gave McCartney the Gershwin Prize.
+Other notable versions include a 2010 performance at the White House by Faith Hill when Barack Obama gave McCartney the Gershwin Prize.
 In 1985, a recording by Billy Ocean peaked at number 24 on Billboard's Adult Contemporary chart.
 In 2002, British Pop Idol series one contestants Will Young and Gareth Gates recorded a version released as a double A-side with Gates' version of "Suspicious Minds"; the single topped the UK Singles Chart and the Scottish Singles Chart.
 The duet by itself also reached number 4 in Ireland.

+After winning series 13 of The Voice UK in 2024, English singer AVA released a cover of the song, which peaked at No. 5 in the UK.